Professor Dimi Culcer

 Topological quantum matter

 In recent years a large number of physical phenomena have been ascribed to topological mechanisms, in which the curvature of the eigenspace of the system plays a vital role in determining the robust quantisation of response functions.
-These phenomena are so widespread nowadays that the 2016 Nobel Prize was awarded to three scientists who revealed their topological nature, and the Australian Research Council has established the Centre of Excellence in Future Low-Energy Electronics Technologies to investigate topological materials and effects.
-The research projects will focus on establishing the role of topological terms in the response functions of a series of newly discovered materials, including topological insulators, Weyl semimetals, and transition metal dichalcogenides.
+These phenomena are so widespread nowadays that the 2016 Nobel Prize was awarded to three scientists who revealed their topological nature.
+My research projects in this area will focus on establishing the role of topological terms in the response functions of a series of newly discovered materials, including topological insulators, Weyl semimetals, transition metal dichalcogenides, topological antiferromagnets, and various forms of graphene, as well as comparing the relative sizes of topological and disorder contributions.
+These response functions encompass DC and AC responses at linear and non-linear orders, such as the anomalous Hall effect, the spin-Hall effect, the valley-Hall effect, current-induced spin polarisations, weak localisation, Zitterbewegung, spin-orbit torques, non-linear anomalous Hall and photovoltaic effects, and higher harmonic generation.

 Quantum computing

 Quantum computation focuses on using quantum bits to encode information.
 Unlike classical bits, which can be either 0 or 1, quantum bits exploit the superposition principle and can be in any combination of 0 and 1, which can make computation considerably faster and open new avenues that are inaccessible with classical bits.
 The two key problems facing the community at present are increasing the lifetimes of quantum bits (coherence), which determines how long quantum information can be stored, and devising ways to couple two or more bits so that complex operations can be performed in practice (entanglement).
-The research projects will focus on these two phenomena, devising novel strategies to beat decoherence mechanisms and to control interactions between quantum bits.
+My research projects will focus on these two phenomena, devising novel strategies to beat decoherence mechanisms and to control interactions between quantum bits, with a focus on spin-3/2 hole qubits in semiconductors.